sfan5/fi6s/README.md

 For more advanced features please consult the output of `fi6s --help`.

-## Grabbing banners
+## Collecting banners

-Since fi6s has its own TCP stack, the OS' stack needs to disabled to avoid interference with banner grabbing (RST packets).
-This is easily done using ip6tables and a constant `--source-port`.

-Banner grabbing is then enabled by passing `--banners`:
+The data a remote host sends in response to a new connection or probe request is called "banner". fi6s makes it easy to collect these.

+All you need to do is pass the `--banners` option:

+	# ./fi6s -p 22 --banners 2001:db8::xx

+### UDP

+Add the `--udp` flag to your command line:

+	# ./fi6s -p 53 --banners --udp 2001:db8::xx

+Note that unlike TCP, you will only get useful (or any) results if you scan a port whose protocol is supported for probing by fi6s.
+Use `fi6s --list-protocols` to view a list.

+### The source port and the IP stack

+Since fi6s brings its own minimal TCP/IP stack the operating system has to be prevented from trying to talk TCP on the same port fi6s is using, or it would break the scanning process.
+It would typically send RST frames in this case.

+By default fi6s will ask the OS to reserve an ephemeral port and use it for the duration of the scan.
+This only works on Linux.

+If this doesn't work or you are on a different platform you will have to use a static source port and configure your firewall to drop traffic on this port, e.g.:

 	# ip6tables -A INPUT -p tcp -m tcp --dport 12345 -j DROP
 	# ./fi6s -p 22 --banners --source-port 12345 2001:db8::xx

-### UDP

-Dropping packets before they reach the OS stack is not required for UDP scans, but is still a good idea to avoid a flood of ICMPv6 unreachable responses.

-Other than that you only need an additional `--udp`:

-	# ip6tables -A INPUT -p udp -m udp --dport 12345 -j DROP
-	# ./fi6s -p 53 --banners --udp --source-port 12345 2001:db8::xx

-Note that unlike with TCP, you will only get useful (or any) results if you scan a port whose protocol is supported by fi6s.
-You can use `fi6s --list-protocols` to view a list.
+Since UDP is connection-less there is no need to prevent interference, though this is still a good idea to prevent your OS from sending unnecessary ICMPv6 unreachable responses (fi6s also tries this by default).